sgherro/AWM-Project-Gestione-Acetaia/README.md

 ### The comments and the variables name are in Italian.
 This is a University project for the course of web application and mobile. \
-It's composed by a Back-end and Front-end web application, build with Django framework (for the API back-end) and React (for front-end).
+It's a web application with Back-end and Front-end parts, build with Django framework (for the API back-end) and React (for front-end).

 <pre>